 Smart segmentation does not just save an organization marketing dollars by focusing the advertising spend.
 Smart segmentation is more than a marketing concept.
 Its value carries over into sales and delivery, giving every hour spent selling and servicing clients a higher return on investment.

-In 2010, I worked for a high-touch technology services company that had struggled with growth during the last few years of recession.
+In 2010, I worked for a high-touch technology services company that was struggling with growth during the last few years of recession.
 In analyzing the existing client base, we found some interesting facts:

 - 80% of our clients generated only 20% of our annual revenues.